 This antibody is intended for in vitro diagnostic (IVD) use.
-Annexin A1 (ZM211) Mouse Monospecific Monoclonal Primary Antibody is intended for laboratory professional use in the detection of the Annexin A1 protein in formalin-fixed, paraffin-embedded tissue stained in manual qualitative immunohistochemistry (IHC) testing.

-This antibody is intended to be used after the primary diagnosis of tumor has been made by conventional histopathology using non-immunological histochemical stains.
-The results using this product must be interpreted by a qualified pathologist as an aid to diagnosis in conjunction with the patient's relevant clinical history, other diagnostic tests and proper controls.
+SATB2 (ZR167) Rabbit Monoclonal Primary Antibody is intended for professional laboratory use to detect the SATB2 protein in formalin-fixed, paraffin-embedded tissue stained in manual qualitative immunohistochemistry (IHC) testing.
+This antibody is intended to be used after the primary diagnosis of the tumor has been made by conventional histopathology using non-immunological histochemical stains.
+A qualified pathologist must interpret the results using this product as an aid to diagnosis in conjunction with the patient's relevant clinical history, other diagnostic tests, and proper controls.